 DJ Trend: Special Dedication

-Today marks the two year anniversary of the death of one of the scene’s most enduring, influential artists.
+Today marks the anniversary of the death of one of the scene’s most enduring, influential artists.
 Jamie S23 pays tribute to a legend who left us before his time with a respectful post and a superb mix to remind us just how important DJ Trend was to the scene…

 DJ Trend: 2 Degrees – 2 Years Later